boscoh/WebGLStarterKit/readme.md

 # Animation Loop

-To allow for the possiblity of multiple WebGLWidgets in one page, all WebGLWidgets will be registered through a single animation loop.
+To allow for the possiblity of multiple widgets in one page, all `WebGLWidget`'s are registered through a single animation loop.

-The animation loop works through the `registerWidgetForAnimation(widget)` function.
-It takes any object that has the interface:
+The animation loop works through the `registerWidgetForAnimation(widget)` function, which takes any `widget` with the interface:

 - property `widget.isChanged` - indicates if draw should happen
 - method `widget.draw()`  - draws at the right time
 - method `widget.animate(timeElapsed)` - animates with the given elapsed time since last animate

-The WebGLWidget instances will call this automatically, but you can always add yours onto the animation loop.
+The `WebGLWidget` instances will call this automatically, but you can always add your custom objects onto the animation loop.

-In this way, there is one single animation loop that animates all your widgets simultaneously between drawing calls.
-The animation loop is tied to the browser's drawing loop.
+The animation loop is tied to the browser's internal drawing loop, and thus will draw all widgets at the same time.

 # Lights